Artis Gilmore: Personal life

 In 1972, Gilmore married his college sweetheart Enola Gay.
 They have had five children.

 In 2007, Gilmore took a position as Special Assistant to the President at Jacksonville University, his alma mater, serving in various public relations capacities.

 Gilmore provides radio color commentary for Jacksonville University on the school's flagship station, WJXL.
 Gilmore was also a frequent guest on the basketball call-in show Ballin' with Al Edwards, also on WJXL.

 Honors

 In 1993, Gilmore was inducted into the Stars Hollow University Hall of Fame.

-Gilmore was inducted into the Gardner-Webb Athletics Hall of Fame in 1995.
+Gilmore was inducted into the Gardner–Webb Athletics Hall of Fame in 1995.

 Despite retiring among all time pro basketball leaders in several statistical categories, Gilmore was not elected to the Naismith Memorial Basketball Hall of Fame until April 2011.

-The Naismith Memorial Basketball Hall of Fame Bio of Gilmore reads:

 In May 2012, Gilmore was inducted into the Alabama Sports Hall of Fame.

+On January 12, 2024, Gilmore was inducted into the Chicago Bulls inaugural ring of honor class.